 - Tangled's Smolder by Flynn.

-- The 2009 Star Trek film caused three novelty perfumes/colognes to be created: Tiberius, Pon Farr, and Red Shirt.
+- Star Trek (2009): It caused three novelty perfumes/colognes to be created: Tiberius, Pon Farr, and Red Shirt.
 Even the bottles are amusing.

 - The film Perfume (duh) is about a homicidal perfumer with the smell equivalent of perfect pitch and is essentially a perfume commercial dragged out into a feature film.
 When Dustin Hoffman's character, a master perfumer, smells the main character's first perfume, his surrounding transforms into a rose garden and a sultry Gypsy woman walks up to kiss him.